 Term Definition ACK Acknowledgment of communication.
 Active Channel A channel that has traffic on it.
-Analog Signal An RF signal that has a continuous nature rather than a pulsed or discrete nature.
+Analog Signal An RF signal that has a continuous rather than a pulsed or discrete nature.
 ARS Automatic Registration Service ASTRO 25 Motorola standard for wireless digital trunked communications.
 ASTRO Conventional Motorola standard for wireless digital conventional communications.
 Autoscan A feature that allows the radio to automatically scan the members of a scan list.
 Bluetooth Bluetooth is an open wireless technology standard for exchanging data over short distances from fixed and mobile devices with high levels of security.

-Term Definition Bluetooth Pairing Bluetooth pairing occurs when two bluetooth devices exchanged a passkey to form a paired Bluetooth wireless connection.
-Call Alert Privately page an individual by sending an audible tone.
-Carrier Squelch Feature that responds to the presence of an RF carrier by opening or unmuting (turning on) a receiver's audio circuit.
+Term Definition Bluetooth Pairing Bluetooth pairing occurs when two bluetooth devices exchanged a passkey to form a paired Bluetooth wireless connection. audible tone.
+Feature that response an RF carrier by (turning on) a response signal is being response to the control of the c Privately page an individual by sending an audible tone.
+Feature that responds to the presence of an RF carrier by opening or unmuting (turning on) a receiver's audio circuit.
 A squelch circuit silences the radio when no signal is being received so that the user does not have to listen to "noise".
 Central Controller A software-controlled, computer-driven device that receives and generates data for the trunked radios assigned to it.
 It monitors and directs the operations of the trunked repeaters.
 Channel A group of characteristics such as transmit/ receive frequency pairs, radio parameters, and encryption encoding.
 Control Channel In a trunking system, one of the channels that is used to provide a continuous, two-way/data communications path between the central controller and all radios on the system.